garimasingh128/ToDoista/README.md

 ### For sending PR:-
 >-   Pick an open issue from the  [issue list](https://github.com/garimasingh128/ToDoista/issues)  and claim it in the comments.
 After approval fix the issue and send us a pull request (PR).
->-   All the PR’s need to be sent to the appropriate branch (usually "master").
+>-   All the PR’s need to be sent to the appropriate branch.

 ### For Open issue:-
 >-   You can create a new issue and send a pull request.